markshannon/pep622-critique/stdlib_examples.md

 For each example I have shown the (trimmed) original, and the same code rewritten using PEP 622 matching, and (where relevant) using `type.__contains__`, or a simple `switch` statement, along the lines of PEP 275, for comparison.

-I have removed comments from the original to avoid obsuring the syntax.
+I have removed comments from the original to avoid obscuring the syntax.

 # Examples